 How to Inspire a Love of Learning

 P.S.
-This includes your attitude, mom.
+This includes your attitude, Mom or Dad.
 If you are counting down the moments until school is over, you aren’t showing your kids that the privilege to be educated is a wonderful one.
 Nor are you modeling the two verses I mentioned above.
 We inspire a love of learning when we maintain a positive attitude ourselves about learning.

 By wisdom a house is built,